Higgs boson: Educational explanations and analogies

 Matt Strassler uses electric fields as an analogy:

 Some particles interact with the Higgs field while others don't.
 Those particles that feel the Higgs field act as if they have mass.
 Something similar happens in an electric field – charged objects are pulled around and neutral objects can sail through unaffected.
 So you can think of the Higgs search as an attempt to make waves in the Higgs field [create Higgs bosons] to prove it's really there.

 A similar explanation was offered by The Guardian:

 The Higgs boson is essentially a ripple in a field said to have emerged at the birth of the universe and to span the cosmos to this day ...
 The particle is crucial however: It is the smoking gun, the evidence required to show the theory is right.

 The Higgs field's effect on particles was famously described by physicist David Miller as akin to a room full of political party workers spread evenly throughout a room: The crowd gravitates to and slows down famous people but does not slow down others.
 (Note: In Miller's analogy, the Higgs field is compared to political party workers spread evenly throughout a room.
 There will be some people (in Miller's example an anonymous person) who pass through the crowd with ease, paralleling the interaction between the field and particles that do not interact with it, such as massless photons.
 There will be other people (in Miller's example the British prime minister) who would find their progress being continually slowed by the swarm of admirers crowding around, paralleling the interaction for particles that do interact with the field and by doing so, acquire a finite mass.)

 He also drew attention to well-known effects in solid state physics where an electron's effective mass can be much greater than usual in the presence of a crystal lattice.

-Analogies based on drag effects, including analogies of "syrup" or "molasses" are also well known, but can be somewhat misleading since they may be understood (incorrectly) as saying that the Higgs field simply resists some particles' motion but not others' – a simple resistive effect could also conflict with Newton's third law.
+Analogies based on drag effects, including analogies of "syrup" or "molasses" are also well known, but can be somewhat misleading since they may be understood (incorrectly) as saying that the Higgs field simply resists some particles' motion but not others' – a simple resistive effect would also conflict with Newton's third law.

 The Higgs boson is commonly misunderstood as responsible for mass, rather than the Higgs field, and as relating to most mass in the universe.
 About 91% of the proton mass is due to the quark and gluon fields and the QCD conformal anomaly rather than the Higgs interaction.